Do Above Ground Tests Actually Hinder 'in ground' Performance?

 Maybe ... just maybe ... they might start to build detectors that perform better above the ground than actually in the ground.
 Why Is This? because if you've got channels, combined with hundreds and thousands of subscribers all adopting the same 'above ground tests' these companies don't want their detectors to fail or be seen in a bad light.
 Let me play devils advocate here, do we really know if the machines that perform better above ground actually excel on targets in the ground - no we don't.

-Let me use the Nokta Anfibio as my example, I haven't used one but I've watched loads of videos because the machine sort of interested at one point.
+Let me use the Nokta Anfibio as my example, I haven't used one but I've watched loads of videos because the machine sort of interested me at one point.
 This is a detector that appears to do really well on test gardens and seems to punch really deep.
 BUT when people are hunting with it in the fields they don't appear to find anything deeper than any of the other machines out there.
 When I say deep I'm not talking about pin-pointer depth, pin-pointer depth isn't deep to me.

 Performs Great In Test Gardens